phillycc/Iron-Yard-Assignments/Reading-JavaScript.md

 * Symbol: alice
 * Type: Identifier
 * Name: "variable alice"
-* Meaning: Variable to hold a value.
+* Meaning: Variable to hold a value

 * Symbol: =
 * Type: Operator
 * Name: "is assigned"
-* Meaning: Assigns an instance of the Person object to the operand `alice` on the left
+* Meaning: Assigns an instance of Person object and stores a reference to it in a variable

+* Symbol: new
+* Type: Keyword
+* Name: "new"
+* Meaning: Instantiates (constructs) a new object of Person

+* Symbol: Person
+* Type: Constructor
+* Name: "Person constructor"
+* Meaning: Name of constructor object

+* Symbol: ()
+* Type: parentheses
+* Name: "parentheses"
+* Meaning: Signifies a function

+* Symbol: 'Alice'
+* Type: Type literal
+* Name: "string"
+* Meaning: First of two inputs passed into Person contructor

+* Symbol: 26
+* Type: Number
+* Name: "twenty-six"
+* Meaning: Second of two inputs passed into Person contructor

 ### 48